5 Reasons Why Your ‘Dynamic’ Debit Routing Isn’t Optimal17th October 2019

 5. Your ‘sophisticated’ solution isn’t actually sophisticated enough to support your business needs.

 Following years of technological development, merchants now have a wider choice of more sophisticated tools than ever before – providing the opportunity to route more intelligently and efficiently.
-Dynamic Routing, Smart Routing and Volume-Based routing are all phrases we hear often in the PIN debit space.
+Dynamic Routing, Smart Routing and Volume-Based routing are all phrases we hear often in the debit space.
 But how dynamic, intelligent, or cost-effective are your arrangements in reality?

 The answer is: it’s completely subjective.
 Merchants are regularly left to trust their processor’s word that their arrangements are ‘dynamic’, but few will be given a firm understanding of exactly what that means.

-Even merchants with highly sophisticated, dynamic PIN debit routing need to be wary.
+Even merchants with highly sophisticated, dynamic debit routing need to be wary.
 In addition to the issues listed above, some processors will charge premiums for ‘optimal’ routing solutions.
 These premiums can absorb a large portion of the savings obtained by the routing itself, negating the true net benefit of paying for a dynamic tool, rather than a more basic routing logic.
 This makes it essential for merchants to thoroughly audit their arrangements to ensure their costs really are minimized.

 In fact, some merchants are still using outdated, static routing mechanisms – sometimes unknowingly.
 These solutions simply use a pre-set priority order to automatically select the highest-ranking network on each card.
 The odds are, you’ll rarely be using the most cost-effective route with this type of solution.

-Ultimately, independently optimizing your PIN debit routing arrangements can be extremely complex.
+Ultimately, independently optimizing your debit routing arrangements can be extremely complex.
 Due to the poor information provided by processors, merchants generally lack visibility into the routing options that were available for each transaction – making it extremely difficult to identify any of the problems above.
 With processors often claiming that arrangements are optimal, it’s no wonder that merchants across the U.S. are losing millions of dollars a year to sub-optimal routing.

 However, the return on investment for optimization is high.
 At CMSPI, we’ve supported merchants to achieve savings of 7 and even 8 figures annually: without needing to change processor, disrupt relationships with suppliers, or implement new systems.
 In fact, once they have maximized visibility through an independent review of their arrangements, merchants can expect to see the benefits coming through immediately.